The StarFormer Guide

 StarFormer PRO IntimaWave BTL Emsella

-Maker Fotona (Europe) BTL
+Maker Fotona (Europe), ~60 years of engineering BTL

 Technology HITS (High Intensity Tesla Magnetic Stimulation) HIFEM (High Intensity Focused Electromagnetic)